VHS Revival contemplates the night he stayed home, and the ramifications on the series at large

 As an exercise in slasher filmmaking, Halloween II is arguably better than all of those movies.
 In fact, it is probably one of the finest of the entire sub-genre.
 By the time the movie was released in 1981, Jason had already been unleashed on the cinematic wilderness, as had a seemingly endless parade of masked or heavily-scarred killers looking to make a dent in the market.
-Arguably the peak year for the slasher, 1981 would mark the release of My Bloody Valentine, The Prowler, Happy Birthday to Me, The Burning, The Funhouse, Hell Night, and a whole host of increasingly inferior pre-cert clones that would saturate the video market and plant the seeds for censorship.
-So overwhelming was the sheer multitude of slashers released at the turn of the decade that Student Bodies, released that same year, was a straight-up spoof which crudely lampooned the genre.
+Arguably the peak year for the slasher, 1981 would mark the release of My Bloody Valentine, The Prowler, Happy Birthday to Me, The Burning, The Funhouse, Hell Night, and a whole host of sub-genre cash-ins that would saturate the video market and plant the seeds for censorship.
+So overwhelming was the sheer multitude of slashers at the turn of the decade that Student Bodies, released that same year, was a straight-up spoof which crudely lampooned the genre.
 Halloween II, it seemed, was late to the party.

 Technically, its predecessor had hosted that party, but while the original is light on violence and high on foreboding, in some ways the sequel is inspired by its imitators.
 Most notably, the movie ups the violence with explicit kills that meet genre expectation, a decision made by Carpenter in order to maximise marketability.
 Unlike the majority of the genre’s sleazy Sean Cunningham-style clones, many of these instances are inspired—a scene in which Michael emerges from the darkness to plunge an epidermic needle into the temple of an unsuspecting nurse being a case in point—and, for the most part, the movie is able to evolve without jeopardising the Myers ethos.
 In this regard, the quality of Halloween‘s first sequel cannot be underestimated, but sequels that continue on in the same vein have problems that are woven into their very fabric, and unless you are able to reinvent to some degree, those issues will quickly become apparent.
 In the case of a mysterious character like Michael, less is most definitely more, and sequels are more by their very nature.

 For one thing, it is so much harder to invest in the Laurie character, a fact that has less to do with her performance and more to do with the ingredients which combined to make her original struggles so heart-stopping.
 Halloween was imbued with a sense of community, but the suburbia here is largely peripheral.
-Replacing Laurie’s promiscuous friends are a cast of questionable doctors and nurses, a vacuous gaggle who are about as believable as Anna Nicole Smith in The Naked Gun, and when a nurse takes time out from her shift to free her gigantic bosoms for a bout of Jacuzzi frolicking, you may as well be back at Camp Crystal Lake.
-The teenagers from the first movie may have been thinly sketched, but they were relatable, a fact that made the Myers character a more believable threat, while the absence of Tommy and Lindsey, the two questioning tykes whose ‘irrational’ fears about the film’s suburban boogeyman came true, also detracts from the Myers mystique.
+Replacing Laurie’s promiscuous friends are a cast of questionable doctors and nurses, a vacuous gaggle who are about as believable as Anna Nicole Smith in The Naked Gun, and when a nurse takes time out from her shift to free her gigantic bosom for a bout of late-night Jacuzzi frolicking, you may as well be back at Camp Crystal Lake.
+The teenagers from the first movie may have been thinly sketched, but they were relatable, a fact that made the Myers character a more believable threat.
+The absence of Tommy and Lindsey, the two questioning tykes whose ‘irrational’ fears about the film’s suburban boogeyman came true, also detracts from the Myers mystique.
 It was through that community and those characters that we were able to imagine those events happening in our own neighbourhood.
 It was fantastical yet tangible, fictional but not beyond the realms of plausibility.

 Sam Loomis: I’m sorry I left you.
 Are you all right?